Does acupuncture hurt?

 No. We work with patients sitting in chairs, on a bed, and even in wheelchairs.
 Our style of acupuncture is flexible and accommodating to patients who have mobility restrictions.
 It is not actually necessary for the patient to be needled exactly where the pain is originating from.
 For example, low back pain can often be treated using acupuncture points in the hands and feet.

 If you have special needs, please let us know so we can keep you comfortable during your acupuncture treatment.

 Do I need to remove my clothing?

-Patients being treated in the community acupuncture clinic do not need to remove any clothing, although your acupuncturist will need to access your lower legs, arms, hands, and feet.
+Many patients do not need to remove any clothing, although your acupuncturist will need to access your lower legs, arms, hands, and feet.
 Assistance in removing shoes and socks is always provided when requested.

 We strive to keep our treatments as simple as possible for the patient.
-In some instances, patients receiving private treatment may be asked to disrobe certain parts of the body, such as the hip or lower back.
+In some instances, patients may be asked to disrobe certain parts of the body, such as the hip or lower back.
 A good rule of thumb is to wear loose clothing for acupuncture to minimize the need to disrobe.
 Your comfort is always our #1 priority.
 Please let the acupuncturist know if you would prefer to remain fully clothed.

 Will acupuncture interfere with my medication?